AlphaBeta906/ATCards/DEVLOG.md

 # Update Name
-The version number of the ATCards are made of 4 numbers v,x,y,z
+The version number of the ATCards are made of 4 numbers v, x, y, z in the template v.x.y.z
 * v is increased by one when a major overhaul is added to the game.
 Selmon increased
 * x is increased by one when a minor overhaul is added to the game.
 Rarely increased
 * y is increased by one when a nation or a item card is added to the game.
 Frequently increased